Halokavod/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3.This script changes the owner of the file hello to user 4.This script creates an empty file called hello 5.This script executes the file hello
-6.This script adds permissions to multiple userss well as the file hello
+6.This script adds permissions to multiple users well as the file hello 7.This script adds execution permision